 Overall OraWellness score: 1.75 star

-However, this ‘benefit’ is also a bummer as these tape design flosses really don’t do anything when you floss with them.
+However, this ‘benefit’ is also a bummer as these tape-design flosses really don’t do anything when you floss with them.
 I’ve unsuccessfully tried to remove food particles after a meal using tape flosses.
-Bottom line, tape flosses simply don’t remove plaque as well and we really question their ability to disrupt thug bugs too.
+The bottom line is that tape flosses don’t remove plaque well, and we really question their ability to disrupt thug bugs, too.

 Cost value: $.05